energysistem/manuals/39530-Energy_Phone_Neo/en/10-widgets.md

 To remove the widget, tap and hold it for a few seconds and the X icon will appear on the top side of the screen, drag the widget to the X icon and release it.

-To add, move or delete applications, you only have to choose the application from the “application and widget” menu (1) and take the same steps.
+To add, move or delete applications, you only have to choose the application from the "application and widget" menu (1) and take the same steps.